For more information, please review our Appeal Guide.

 Who is involved in mediation?

-The expropriating authority and the owner are usually the only parties involved in a BON matter.
-In most cases, the expropriating authority is a municipality, regional authority or a ministry of the Ontario Government.
+The expropriating authority and the owner are usually the only parties involved in an OLT matter.
+In most cases, the expropriating authority is a municipality, regional authority or a ministry of the Ontario government.

 What happens at the mediation?

-At the mediation, the parties discuss the matter and the Members help to negotiate a settlement.
-After the discussions and the presentation of all the materials, the Members recommend a solution.
+At the mediation, the parties discuss the dispute over the compensation and the mediators help to negotiate a settlement.
+After the discussions and the presentation of all the materials, the mediators recommend a solution.

 For more information, please see our “Mediation Process” page.